crossplane/crossplane/docs/guides/multi-tenant.md

       key: key
 ```

-2. Define a `Composition` that patches the name of the Claim reference in the XR
+2. Define a `Composition` that patches the namespace of the Claim reference in the XR
    to the `providerConfigRef` of the `RDSInstance`.

 ```yaml